-2.1 Online scheduling of rigid jobs

-In the ONLINE problem, a set of rigid jobs arrive dynamically over time and information of a job is not known until the job has arrived.
-In this case, the list-based greedy algorithm maintains a competitive ratio of 2 [34, 27].
-Chen and Vestjens [7] showed a 1.3473 lower bound on the competitive ratio of any deterministic online algorithm even when all jobs are sequential.
-Shmoys et al. [38] showed that by collecting all jobs that arrive during a batch and then scheduling them together in the next batch, one can convert any capproximation offline algorithm to a 2c-competitive online algorithm.
+3) Online scheduling of rigid jobs: In the online problem, a set of rigid jobs arrive dynamically over time and information of a job is not known until the job has arrived.
+In this case, the list-based greedy algorithm maintains a competitive ratio of 2 [18], [23].
+Chen and Vestjens [4] showed a 1.3473 lower bound on the competitive ratio of any deterministic online algorithm even when all jobs are sequential.
+Shmoys et al. [25] showed that by collecting all jobs that arrive during a batch and then scheduling them together in the next batch, one can transform any c-approximation offline algorithm into a 2c-competitive online algorithm.
+We point out that this technique, however, does not apply to the model considered in this paper, because it relies on jobs having fixed, although unknown, release times, whereas the "new job arrivals" in our model (corresponding to failed jobs restarting) depend on the decisions made on-the-fly by the schedulers.